facebook/react-native-website/website/architecture/architecture-glossary.md

 slug: /glossary
 ---

+## Dev Menu

+The in-app developer menu (available in development builds) that offers access to various development and debugging actions.
+[Learn more about the Dev Menu in the docs](/docs/debugging).

 ## Fabric Renderer

 React Native executes the same React framework code as React for the web.
 However, React Native renders to general platform views (host views) instead of DOM nodes (which can be considered web’s host views).
 Rendering to host views is made possible by the Fabric Renderer.
 Fabric lets React talk to each platform and manage its host view instances.
 The Fabric Renderer exists in JavaScript and targets interfaces made available by C++ code.
 [Read more about React renderers in this blog post.](https://overreacted.io/react-as-a-ui-runtime/#renderers)